Oakley Court: Overview

-The Court was built in 1859 for Sir Richard Hall Say who married Ellen Evans of Boveney Court in 1857.
+The Court was built in 1859 for Sir Richard Hall-Say who married Ellen Evans of Boveney Court in 1857.
 He was appointed High Sheriff of Berkshire in 1864 and Justice of the Peace in 1865.
-In 1874 Oakley Court was sold to Lord Otho FitzGerald, then to a John Lewis Phipps and in 1900 to Sir William Beilby Avery of Avery Scales.
+In 1874 Oakley Court was sold to Lord Otho Fitzgerald, then to a John Lewis Phipps and in 1900 to Sir William Beilby Avery of Avery Scales.
 In 1919 Ernest Olivier purchased the property together with 50 acres of Berkshire woodland for £27,000.

+History

 Sir Richard Hall-Say

 Richard Hall-Say built Oakley Court in 1859 two years after his marriage.
 He was born as Richard Hall in 1827.
 His father was Richard Hall, a merchant, but it was his mother Harriet Say that brought to him his great wealth.
 She was the daughter and co-heir of Robert Say who owned Pennington Hall near Manchester.
 When her uncle, the Rev. Henry Say who had no direct heirs, died in 1855, Richard inherited and took the additional name of Say to become Richard Hall-Say.
-In 1857, he married Ellen Evans, who was the only child of Edward Evans of Boveney Court in Windsor.
+In 1857 he married Ellen Evans, who was the only child of Edward Evans of Boveney Court in Windsor.
 The couple had six children, two boys and four girls.
 Their eldest daughter Mary Violet Hall-Say married the Rev Arthur Henry Austen Leigh who was the great nephew of Jane Austen.
 In about 1874, the Hall-Say family sold Oakley Court to Lord Otho Fitzgerald.

 Lord Otho Fitzgerald

 Otho Fitzgerald lived in Oakley Court from 1874 until his death in 1882.
 He was born in 1827 in London and was the third son of the Duke of Leinster.
 He entered the army and served in the Royal Horse Guards.
 He was elected as a Member of Parliament and was appointed to several official positions in the Queen's Household.
 He was an amateur photographer and several of his photographs are in the Royal Collection.
 He was also a musical composer and wrote a piece called "The Spirit of the Ball".

 In 1861 at the age of 34 he married Ursula, widow of the 1st Baron Londesborough and daughter of Vice-Admiral Charles Orlando Bridgeman.
 The couple had two children.
-The Fitzgeralds entertained at Oakley Court, their guests including Napoléon, Prince Imperial of France and Lilly Langtry.
-Lady Augusta Fane in her memoirs recalls a water party held at Oakley Court where Lilly Langtry was present.
+The Fitzgeralds entertained at Oakley Court, their guests including Napoléon, Prince Imperial of France and Lillie Langtry.
+Lady Augusta Fane in her memoirs recalls a water party held at Oakley Court where Lillie Langtry was present.
 Otho died in 1882 and his wife Ursula died a year later.
 Oakley Court was rented out for the next ten years and then in 1894 John Lewis Phipps bought the house.